apelegri/wechat-mini-program-wiki/README.md

 ```

 **Local storage:**
-In the `bindFormSubmit` function, we assigned user's inputs to local variables in the purpose of testing if we can collect user inputs locally from the form.
+In the `bindFormSubmit` function, we assigned user's inputs to local variables in the purpose of testing if we can collect form's user inputs locally.

 ### Install and initialize Leancloud

 Before we begin the installation, if you are in development  white list your domain name by checking up the last checkbox of the project interface within your [WeChat IDE](#wechat-ide)  .
 For specific debugging needs you can follow this [Leancloud tutorial](https://leancloud.cn/docs/weapp-domains.html).

-To get started with Leancloud setup you need to [create an account](https://leancloud.cn/dashboard/login.html#/signup) on Leancloud.
+To get started with Leancloud setup, first [create an account](https://leancloud.cn/dashboard/login.html#/signup) on Leancloud.

 Now that you are ready for the installation and initialization of Leancloud in your mini-program you can follow their [documentation](https://leancloud.cn/docs/weapp.html#存储) that will let you go through a **two-step process:**